Establishing Task Scaling Laws via Compute-Efficient Model Ladders: Related Work

 \section{Related Work}

-\paragraph{Scaling laws for language modeling.} \citet{Kaplan2020ScalingLF} and \citet{Hoffmann2022TrainingCL} were among the first to postulate the functional form of language modeling losses as a power function of model parameters and data size.
-The Chinchilla equation, in particular, has become the founding basis of many subsequent scaling law work \citep{Muennighoff2023ScalingDL,Gadre2024LanguageMS,Zhang2024MAPNeoHC}.
-This line of work focuses on the language modeling loss on a held-out set with similar distribution as the pretraining data, and much are left to be done on understanding how language models scale on downstream tasks.
+\paragraph{Scaling laws for language modeling.} \citet{Kaplan2020ScalingLF} and \citet{Hoffmann2022TrainingCL} were among the first to postulate the functional form of LM losses as a power function of model parameters and data size.
+The Chinchilla equation, in particular, has become the basis of many subsequent scaling law works \citep{Muennighoff2023ScalingDL,Gadre2024LanguageMS,Zhang2024MAPNeoHC}.
+This line of work focuses on predicting the LM loss (rather than downstream performance) on a held-out set with similar distribution as the pretraining data, but not on downstream tasks which is more important and challenging.

-\paragraph{Scaling laws for downstream tasks.} Scaling predictions for downstream tasks has been explored in \citet{Gadre2024LanguageMS}.
-Instead of making accuracy predictions directly for individual tasks, they compute the average top-1 error over 17 LLM-foundry \citep{mosaicml_llm_foundry} evaluation tasks as a function of cross entropy loss on C4 \citep{Raffel2019ExploringTL}.

-\citet{Dubey2024TheL3} uses a two-step prediction to first map the the training compute to the negative log-likelihood of the correct answer for a single task in an evaluation benchmark, and then relate the log-likelihood to the task accuracy.
-Unlike our work, which uses a fixed ladder of small models, they rely on first finding compute-optimal models.

-\citet{Chen2024ScalingLF} also employs a two-stage approach for predicting downstream performance, but uses the pre-training loss instead of a task-specific loss as the intermediate step.
+\tightparagraph{Scaling laws for downstream tasks.} Scaling laws for downstream tasks have been explored in \citet{Gadre2024LanguageMS}.
+Instead of directly predicting accuracy for individual tasks, they compute the average top-1 error over 17 LLM-foundry \citep{mosaicml_llm_foundry} evaluation tasks as a function of cross entropy loss on C4 \citep{Raffel2019ExploringTL}. \citet{Dubey2024TheL3} uses a two-step prediction to first map the the training compute to the negative log-likelihood of the correct answer for a single task in an evaluation benchmark, and then relate the log-likelihood to the task accuracy.
+Unlike our work, which uses a fixed ladder of small models, they rely on first finding compute-optimal models. \citet{Chen2024ScalingLF} also employs a two-stage approach for predicting downstream performance, but uses the pre-training loss instead of a task-specific loss as the intermediate step. \citet{Isik2024ScalingLF} studies scaling laws in the finetuning setup, for machine translation tasks. \citet{polo2025slothscalinglawsllm} leverages models of different families to predict downstream performance, but this leads to less accurate predictions for guiding pretraining development for a specific family of models.

-\citet{Hu2023PredictingEA} predicts performance on generative tasks by introducing an intermediate ``PassUntil'' metric, which is the number of repeated decoding required before landing on a correct answer.